From humble beginnings came an idea

 Gastroenterologist at Monash Health

-Dr Ray was School Captain of the selective entry Melbourne High School, and obtained an ATAR of 99.9 (equivalent to all A* grades at A-level) and UMAT (now UCAT) percentile of 100.
+Dr Ray was School Captain of the selective entry Melbourne High School, and obtained an ATAR of 99.9 (equivalent to being in the top 0.1% in the country in A-levels) and UMAT (now UCAT) percentile of 100.
 He was accepted into all medical schools and was awarded the Monash Scholarship for Exceptional Achievement.

 His other awards include: Youth of the Year (State winner & National Finalist); Australian Students Prizes for Excellence; awards for public speaking; first class honours at Monash University medicine, medal for the highest achieving candidate in specialist examinations held by the Royal College of Physicians (RACP News, Vol. 32, No. 2, April 2012, p.
 27).